 The resume is critical.
 It’s the first thing that connects the applicant and the recruiter.
 It’s the first impression, the first identification material, the personal information that the applicant hands the recruiter.
 It must be done well and accurately because it has a significant impact on getting a chance to be a candidate and eventually an employee.

 Above-mentioned are correct, but recruiters must not focus solely and mainly on that document.
 It isn’t everything.
 It’s just a summary, especially because resumes are, as a rule, brief.

 Pay more attention to the interview, tests, attitude and other more significant factors wherein you’ll get an answer to the question “Will I accept this applicant?”
-The resume is indubitably relevant, but it shouldn’t be everything recruitment and hiring center around.
+The resume is indubitably relevant, but it shouldn’t be everything recruitment and hiring centre around.

-10. Looking For Perfection
+10. Looking for Perfection

 Many applicants search, inquire, try and go through the recruitment process.
 It surely isn’t an easy job to scrutinize every person to find the person with the exact qualities as your expectations.
 You’re fortunate if you get everything you want, but that isn’t always the case.

 There are lots of potentials out there, many competitive and capable people, but none is truly perfect.
 There are wow-ing strengths, but there are also weaknesses, and that’s normal.
 It’s crazy to look for the “perfect person” without flaws.

 You’ll miss a lot of potential candidates if you keep on just considering perfection.
 It’s not bad to accept people with experiences less than what you consider perfect.
 It’s alright to train and to help people become better in the field they want to discover and excel in.
 Don’t forget to be considerate especially if the applicant is deserving even if he/she qualifies a bit less than your “perfect.”
 Keep in mind; the perfect person isn’t simple to find, just as the ideal job is also a hard thing to pin down.